Federal Tax Fraud

 Due to the increased use of automation for financial records, CI special agents are trained to recover computer evidence.
 Along with their financial investigative skills, special agents use specialized forensic technology to recover financial data that may have been encrypted, password protected, or hidden by other electronic means.

-- Zaher Fallahi has been rated 10 out of 10 by Avvo Rated 10 of 10 .
+Zaher Fallahi, Attorney At Law, has been rated 10 out of 10 by Avvo.

-- About 1.8% of the US lawyers are also CPAs, and we are proudly one of them.
+About 1.8% of the U.S. lawyers are CPAs, and we are proudly one of them.

 (714) 546-4272 (Orange County)

 Zaher Fallahi is both a California Attorney, CPA and a Washington D. C. Attorney, CPA and practices Federal Law (Tax and OFAC) throughout the United States.